w3c/trace-context/spec/50-privacy.md

 practical.
 Some services initiating or receiving a call MAY choose to restart a `traceparent` field to eliminate those risks completely.
 It is recommended to find a way to minimize the number of <a>distributed trace</a> restarts to promote interoperability of tracing vendors.
-Different techniques may be used.
-Services may define trust boundaries of upstream and downstream connections and level of exposure any calls may bring.
+Instead, different techniques may be used.
+For example, services may define trust boundaries of upstream and downstream connections and level of exposure any calls may bring.
 For instance, only restart `traceparent` for authentication calls from or to external services.